Sixteen Brookline residents who attend the Russian School of Mathematics posted top scores in national math competitions and on standardized tests...

 Education: M.S. in Mathematics, Baku State University, Azerbaijan

-Nargiz Mamedova emigrated to the US in 1999, and settled in Brookline with her family while her husband was getting his masters degree in business at MIT's Sloan School.
-Having enjoyed a successful career in corporate finance for a global oil and gas corporation, she has a deep understanding of how useful math is in the real world and how a solid foundation in mathematics and critical thinking can prepare individuals to be excellent problem solvers in whatever career they may choose.
-Becoming an instructor at RSM-Newton in 2012 fulfilled her lifelong dream of imparting the beauty of mathematics to school-age children.
-In addition to her love of mathematics, Nargiz brings to her new role as principal the experience of being a mother of two and an RSM parent.
+Nargiz Mamedova emigrated to the U.S. in 1999, and settled in Brookline with her family while her husband was getting his MBA at MIT's Sloan School.
+Having already enjoyed a successful career in corporate finance for a global oil and gas corporation, she has a deep understanding of how useful math is in the real world and how a solid foundation in mathematics and critical thinking can prepare individuals to be excellent problem-solvers in whatever career they may choose.
+Becoming an instructor at RSM-Newton in 2012 fulfilled her lifelong dream of imparting the beauty of mathematics to young children, where she felt it would have the strongest impact.
+In addition to her love of mathematics, Nargiz brings to her role as principal of RSM-Brookline the experience of being a mother of two and an RSM parent.